nicolaspearson/chatbot/backend/README.md

 # Chatbot Backend

-This project contains various microservices, that
+This project contains various microservices, that comprises the backend system.

 ## Getting started